ShehabShaat/Employee-Information-System/README.md

 ### One position can have multiple employees, but each employee can only have one position.
 This is also a one-to-many relationship, and is represented by the position_id foreign key in the Employees table.

 ### There is no direct relationship between the department and position tables.
 However, both tables have a many-to-one relationship with the employees table through their foreign keys.
 This means that an Employee belongs to one Department and one Position, which are connected through the Employees table.
+## Credits

+This project was developed by [Shehab Shaat](https://github.com/ShehabShaat/) as part of [Django/Employee-Information-System].
+Special thanks to [Instructor Name] for their guidance and support.